sanowl/PMoE-LLAMA7B-Progressive-Mixture-of-Experts-with-Asymmetric-Transformer-for-LLaMA-7B/README.md

 ## Model Architecture

-The PMoE model is built on top of the LLaMA-7B model and integrates Low-Rank Adaptation (LoRA) as the expert component.
+The PMoE model is built on top of the llama/Meta-Llama-3.1-8B and integrates Low-Rank Adaptation (LoRA) as the expert component.
 The architecture consists of:

 1. **Shallow Layers**: General knowledge retention using frozen layers.
 2. **Deep Layers**: Task-specific knowledge acquisition using LoRA-based experts.